kigster/dnsmadeeasy/README.md

 ❯ dme domains moo.com
 ```

 is equivalent to `DME.domains("moo.com")`.
-You can use any operation listed above, for example:
+You can use any operation listed above, and output the result in either `YAML` or `JSON` (in addition to the default "awesome_print"), for example:

 ```bash
 ❯ dme --yaml find_all moo.com www CNAME